“Why I don’t like unconferences.” If you know me you’re probably scratching your head at the title of this post.

 “Adrian,” you’re thinking, “unconferences are what you do!
 How can you not like unconferences?”

 Well, it’s the word “unconference” I object to, not what it represents.
 Unfortunately, “unconference” has come to mean any kind of conference that isn’t a traditional conference.
-Originally the word “unconference” was coined to describe a participant-driven meeting, but in recent years—rather like the encroachments on “counter-culture” and “green”—it has started to be used by people to imply that their conference is cool in some way, even if it still employs the programmed speaker-centric event designs that we’ve suffered for hundreds of years.
+Originally the word “unconference” was coined to describe a participant-driven meeting.
+However, in recent years — rather like the encroachments on “counter-culture” and “green” — people use “unconference” to imply that their conference is cool in some way, even if it still employs the programmed speaker-centric event designs that we’ve suffered for hundreds of years.

-What is sad about the word “conference” is that its meaning has been corrupted to virtually the opposite of its original intent.
+The meaning of the word “conference” has been corrupted to virtually the opposite of its original intent.
 As I describe in Conferences That Work, “conference” was first used around the middle of the 16th century as a verb that described the act of conferring with others in conversation.
 Over time, the word’s meaning shifted to denoting the meeting itself.

 I believe that participant-driven event designs are a response to this drift of meeting process that has occurred over the years.
-In a sense, participant-driven events are the true conferences: events where conferring is supported and encouraged.
+In a sense, participant-driven events are the true conferences: events that support and encourage conferring.

 To be accurate, we should be calling traditional conferences “unconferences”, reserving the word “conference” for the participant-driven event designs that are slowly becoming more popular.